infiniticio/docs.infinitic.io/src/pages/docs/workflows/workers.md

 #### No cache

-Here is the configuration for removing the cache:
+By default, there is no cache.
+The equivalent configuration is:

 ```yaml
 cache: